Shopping In Mysore: Best Things To Buy & Where to Find Them

 What can I shop for in Mysore?

 Shopping in Mysore is a great experience.
-Coffee, Rosewood souvenirs, Mysore Pak, wooden toys, and incense sticks are some of the things that you can shop for in Mysore.
+Coffee, Rosewood souvenirs, Mysore Pak, wooden toys, and incense sticks are some things you can shop for in Mysore.

 What is Mysore known for?

-Mysore is known for its rich cultural heritage and majestic monuments and big buildings.
+Mysore is known for its rich cultural heritage, majestic monuments, and big buildings.
 Mysore is also known as the cultural capital of Karnataka because of its magnificent palaces and heritage structures.

 Looking To Book A Holiday Package?